 - 1. Improve transportation networks

 - 2. Reduce public-safety hazards

 - 3. Restore aquatic habitats

 - 4. Create more resilient communities and stream systems

+- 5. Plan for climate change

 In addition, the project would advance MAPC's and partners' knowledge of aquatic ecological values and impairments, and transportation and public-safety vulnerabilities.